 Kosher salt and freshly ground black pepper

 Place a steamer insert in the bottom of a large lidded stock pot and add 1-inch of water.
 Bring to a boil over high heat.
-Add a single layer of lobster claws and legs (about half the lobster) and cover pot.
-Let steam for exactly two minutes.
+Add a single layer of lobster claws and tails (about half the lobster) and cover pot.
+Let steam for exactly 2 minutes.
 Transfer lobsters to sink and set under running cold water.
 Return liquid to a boil and repeat with remaining lobster tails and claws.

 As soon as lobster is cool enough to handle, remove meat from shell using kitchen shears, lobster crackers, and/or the back of a heavy cleaver to help crack the shells (It's OK if the meat gets a little mangled).
-Roughly chop into bite-sized pieces and set on double layer of paper towels to drain.
+Roughly chop into bite-size pieces and set on double layer of paper towels to drain.

 Melt 1 tablespoon of butter in a heavy bottomed 12-inch skillet over medium-low heat.
 Swirl to coat pan.
-Add four buns with one cut side down.
+Add 4 buns with one cut side down.
 Cook, pressing on buns gently and moving them around the pan until golden brown on first side.
 Remove from pan, add another tablespoon of butter, and toast second side.
 Repeat with second batch of buns.

 Melt remaining butter in skillet over medium heat.
 As soon as butter is melted, add lobster meat.
-Cook, tossing constantly and using a spoon to gently fold meat and butter over itself int he skillet until lobster is mostly opaque (butter should not sizzle), about 3 minutes.
+Cook, tossing constantly and using a spoon to gently fold meat and butter over itself in the skillet until lobster is mostly opaque (butter should not sizzle), about 3 minutes.
 Add scallion greens and continue to cook until lobster is cooked through, about 1 minute longer.
 Season to taste with salt and pepper.

 Divide lobster filling evenly between rolls.
 Spoon excess juices over each roll.
 Serve immediately.